Beyond islands: A free probabilistic approach: Results

 and the R\'enyi entropies are given by \eqref{eq:renyient},

 We can relate them to the (standard) von Neumann entropy of the $k\times k$ radiation density matrix $\tilde R$ using \eqref{eq:conti_entropy},

 The convolution formula for entropy~\eqref{eq:beyondisland} supersedes the island formula and provides a more accurate account of the radiation entropy in the PSSY model.
 It applies to any entanglement spectrum of the bulk state.
+See Fig.~\ref{fig:page_curve} for an example.
 The Page curve can be obtained once we are given a sequence of input spectral distributions of the bulk state at different times.

 Using the free multiplicative convolution, we can now resolve the spectrum even when the QES is not defined.
 Note that the generalized entropy is no longer relevant in our convolution formula~\eqref{eq:beyondisland}.
 Islands and QES appear when the convolution factorizes.
 This happens when a particular summand dominates in the convolution expansion~\eqref{eq:convolution_formula1}, yielding a \emph{factorized} expression for the moments, and then the generalized entropy would show up in the entropy calculations.
 Such special cases hide away the more fundamental fact that the partition functions are described by a free multiplicative convolution between the quantum information encoded in the two competing QES.
 We will discuss when does the convolution factorize in Section~\ref{sec:oneshot}.